 3. Put your health first with well-rounded meals

 Speaking of the mind-body connection, we can put our health first by filling ourselves up with well-rounded, nutritious meals.
 When we are feeling healthy physically, it can have a dramatic impact on our self-esteem, as well as how we feel emotionally.

 Of course, it is important to be mindful if exercise and eating healthy becomes extreme, compulsive, or interferes with other aspects of life (such as an eating disorder, or body image issues), as this can become detrimental to self-esteem and have other emotional consequences in a person’s life.

 4. Make a list of your priorities or goals

 Make it a habit to outline your priorities and your goals each day, week, or month.
 Try to stick to them so you don’t get derailed by negative thoughts, other people’s expectations, needs, demands, and requests.
 When it’s down on paper, it’s more meaningful than when it’s trapped in your head.
 Focusing on yourself will influence self-esteem because when you complete goals that mean something personally, you have invested in your own well-being while achieving a higher sense of satisfaction.

 5. Pause and assess before automatically saying “yes” to a request

-Taking a moment to assess the situation before you say yes to a request gives you the chance to ask yourself: Is this something you can do and want to do?
+Self-esteem plays a role in how you respond to requests.
+Taking a moment to assess the situation before you say yes gives you the chance to ask yourself: Is this something you can do and want to do?
 You can also ask yourself: Am I saying yes because this is something I actually want to do or just so this person will like me/ need me/ approve of me?
-After reflection on your answers, you may feel differently.
+After reflecting on your answers, you may feel differently.

 6. Start lifting yourself up!